Coros Dura Review: Outstanding Battery Life and Simplicity, with Drawbacks

 Look, I get it.
 I did a leisurely one-day, 200-miler with friends over the summer.
 It was a worrying PITA using the Karoo’s limited battery (since improved) – a device I otherwise love.
 I took a battery pack, and it was fine.
 The route was straightforward, and other cyclists were doing the same event.
 I don’t think I made a single wrong turn.
 Coros Dura would have been perfectly fine for me on the day.

-If you are doing 5-day wilderness rides with no cell coverage, this bike computer is supposedly targeted at you.
+However, this bike computer is supposedly targeted at you if you are doing 5-day wilderness rides without cell coverage.
 But we both know you won’t buy it.

 Coros Dura Review – Takeout